hamler-lang/hamler/README.md

 ## Effect

-TODO: How to handle side effects Monad??
+TODO: How to handle side effects?
+Monad??

 ## IO